muratk5n/thirdwave/en/2022/02/h2-end-use.md

 [DOE](https://www.energy.gov/eere/fuelcells/fuel-cells)

-[Fuel-cells] produce electricity and heat as long as fuel is supplied.
+'[Fuel-cells] produce electricity and heat as long as fuel is supplied.
 A fuel cell consists of two electrodes—a negative electrode (or anode) and a positive electrode (or cathode)—sandwiched around an electrolyte.
 A fuel, such as hydrogen, is fed to the anode, and air is fed to the cathode.
 In a hydrogen fuel cell, a catalyst at the anode separates hydrogen molecules into protons and electrons, which take different paths to the cathode.
-The electrons go through an external circuit, creating a flow of electricity.
+The electrons go through an external circuit, creating a flow of electricity"

-As H2 as fuel is weight efficient, we can find application of fuel-cells anywhere ranging from powering cars to powering freight ships or trains.
+As H2 is weight efficient, there are applications for it through fuel-cells anywhere from powering cars to powering freight ships, or trains.

 The famous Hyundai Nexo vehicle is powered by 120 KW FC, its fuel is stored in three high-pressure fuel tanks packaged in the rear, with a